Knock Knock

 The inciting incident occurs at 11 minutes when Two young women, Genesis and Bel, arrive at his door on a rainy night claiming to be lost and needing help, disrupting his solitary weekend..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Evan makes the active choice to have sex with both women, crossing the moral boundary and betraying his marriage vows despite knowing it's wrong., moving from reaction to action.
+This reveals the protagonist's commitment to Evan makes the active choice to have sex with both women, crossing the moral boundary and betraying his marriage vows despite knowing it's wrong., moving from reaction to action.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
-Here, Evan is buried alive in his backyard, facing literal death and the complete destruction of his life, family, and reputation through the uploaded video confession., shows the protagonist at their lowest point.
+Here, Evan is buried alive in his backyard, facing literal death and the complete destruction of his life, family, and reputation through the uploaded video confession., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 81% of the runtime.
 Evan is dug up by the women who reveal it was all a game; they leave him alive but destroyed, forcing him to live with consequences rather than escape through death., demonstrating the transformation achieved throughout the journey.